 After that, scroll down to the ‘Membership Options’ meta box below the post editor.
-This is where you can setup different options for this particular membership plan.
+This is where you can set up different options for this particular membership plan.

-Click on the ‘Advanced’ tab under membership options and choose a user role for this membership plan.
+Go ahead and click on the ‘Advanced’ tab under membership options and click the ‘User Roles for this Membership’ checkbox.